 By Edward Woodall

 The prospect of starting your own business is exciting, but you should take this step only after careful planning.
 Forming your own business will require you to confront many legal and financial issues.
-Any one of these issues could spell doom for your business, planning for them is critical to your future success.
+Any of these issues could spell doom for your business; planning for them is critical to your future success.

 Issue #1: Conflicts with Your Previous Employer